DevDopax/UdemyDL/README.md

 ```

 Then log in and select the course you want to download via the number associated with it.
-Now it will start directly to download
+Now it will start directly to download.

+## Why use it?
+It's convenient, it directly organizes the files in the folders.
+One could also write an interface.